-Describing the overtones of a text, portal or brand awareness on the scales of 8 emotions gives us a lot of information.
-Sometimes only three emotions from the whole model may be the most important, but we will learn this only when we have an insight into the whole.
+Describing the overtones of a text, portal or brand awareness on the scales of 8 emotions gives you a lot of information.
+Sometimes only three emotions from the whole model may matter the most, but you will only learn this when having an insight into the whole experience’s spectrum.

-First of all, the analysis of sentiment is something different from the analysis of emotions, we are talking here about two helping models.
-Based on the results of one of them, it is possible to predict to some extent the results of the other – but only as a guide.
-Emotional analysis offers a much better insight into what exactly the texts under consideration communicate and what the consequences may be.
-For example, anger is a better catalyst for conflict or popularity loss than sadness.
-A decrease in trust, on the other hand, is more dangerous than a decrease in joy.
+First, the sentiment analysis is something different from the emotion analysis, yet we are talking here about two complementing models.
+Based on the results of one of them, one can predict to some extent the results of the other.
+Emotional analysis offers a much better insight into what actually checked texts communicate and what kind of consequences they may bring on.
+For example, an anger is a better catalyst for conflict or popularity loss than sadness.
+A decrease in trust is more dangerous than a decrease in joy.
 The graph above shows how different emotions are placed on information portals depending on their character and target group.

 Individual emotions are not only differently described by us, but also differ qualitatively in the reader’s perception of the text (we examined it on 22 thousand people) and in the intention of its author.
 More trust does not necessarily mean more joy – these are very different feelings and can sometimes turn out to be mutually exclusive.
 These are basic emotions, so they should be independent of each other.
 At the same time, they form a system and sometimes interact, even if one displaces the other.
 If you want to know more about emotion analysis, we have also written about go od practices to draw valuable knowledge from measuring emotions with Sentimenti tools.« Do emotions around the KNF influence the WIG-Banks index?
 Emotional intensity analysis as an early warning tool in the company »